-This document is scheduled to appear in the Tohoku Mathematical Journal 68(41) (2017), and calculates the equivariant complex oriented cohomology algebras (in the topological, rather than algebraic, sense) of certain singular algebraic varieties, namely those weighted projective spaces whose weights form a divisor chain.
+This document appears as Tohoku Mathematical Journal 68(4) (2016) 487--513, and calculates the equivariant complex oriented cohomology algebras (in the topological, rather than algebraic, sense) of certain singular algebraic varieties, namely those weighted projective spaces whose weights form a divisor chain.
 The answers agree with the predictions of GKM theory in the smooth situation, and involve piecewise algebraic objects, such as Laurent polynomials in the K-theoretic case, over the defining fan.

 This work appears in the Osaka Journal of Mathematics 51(1) (2014) 89--121, and is a sequel to our article on equivariant cohomology; it studies weighted projective spaces by considering their restrictions to specific primes p in terms of iterated Thom spaces, and computes their complex oriented cohomology algebras and homology coalgebras in terms of the resulting Thom isomorphisms.
 Particular attention is paid to the universal example, and the interpretation of certain top dimensional complex bordism classes as desingularisations.

 This article appears in the Journal of Pure and Applied Algebra 218(2) (2014) 303--320; it adopts several complementary viewpoints (ranging from the Adams spectral sequence to CAT(K)-diagrams) in considering extensions to real K-theory of various complex K-theoretic computations in toric topology.
 In particular, it builds on Adrian Dobson's Manchester PhD thesis to compute KO*(BTm) for m > 2, and applies the outcome to analyse the KO*-algebras of Davis-Januszkiewicz spaces, and of quasitoric manifolds that are Sq2-acyclic.